 Why do we use the SDLC?

-We use the SDLC process so we could develop software in a more efficient manner and it reduces the risk of the project.
-This process helps to reduce the cost of the overall project and well planning can give magnificent results.
+We use the SDLC process so we can develop software in a more efficient manner, and it reduces the risk of the project.
+This process helps to reduce the cost of the overall project, and well planning can give magnificent results.